 1 tablespoon cinnamon

 3/4 teaspoon nutmeg

 1 cup olive or canola (or another neutral) oil

 2 cups grated zucchini (about 1 medium)

 3. Pour the batter into the prepared pans.
 Bake until a toothpick inserted into the center of a muffin or loaf of bread comes out clean-ish.
-(Start checking at 15 minutes for donuts, 20 minutes for muffins, 40 minutes for small loaves, and 55 minutes for a large loaf.
+(Start checking at 20 minutes for muffins, 40 minutes for small loaves, and 1 hour for a large loaf.
 It could take up to 75-80 minutes.)

 4. Cool in the pan(s) for 10 minutes before turning out an a wire rack to cool completely.
 To freeze, wrap tightly in aluminum foil and place in a zip-top bag.

 Do you have any favorite summer recipes you make year after year?
 Follow me on Pinterest to see more of my favorites.